In a nutshell

 Kacper created a theme with colors that matched Zety’s branding.
 “It was super easy.
 Even better, we don’t have to do it anymore since the theme is saved and fully reusable,” he said.

 Typeform’s Slack integration lets you get notified as soon as someone fills in your survey.
-In fact, we use this for our own customer feedback and churn surveys here at Typeform.
-Find out how to set up Slack real time response alerts here.
+In fact, we use this for our own NPS and churn surveys here at Typeform.
+Find out how to set up Slack real time response alerts.